MLModelCI/website/src/Contact/index.md

 # Contact Us

 - Want to join us?
 Drop an email with your resume to huaizhen001@e.ntu.edu.sg.
-- For startup collaboration and project details, please send email to huaizhen001@e.ntu.edu.sg.
+- For startup collaboration and project details, please email to huaizhen001@e.ntu.edu.sg.
 - For requesting full benchmarking results and benchmarking system demo, please send email to yizheng.huang@ntu.edu.sg.